gequitz/BoxOfficeMojo-web-scraping-regression/README.md

 - Linear regression
 - Analyze features correlated with our project goals (budget, rating, etc.) - Find the highest R^2
 - Create data visualizations
-- Feature data was scraped from pages on BoxOfficeMojo.com, and parsed HTML after- To find the highest R^2, linear regression was used w
 - Presentation preparations (Google Slides)

 ## Findings-